ksu-hmi/AI-Powered-Preventive-Healthcare-System1/README.md

 > Built the app using Flask.
 But I couldn't get it to produce/output a result.
 Then ran it with streamlit code and it worked.
 > Summary of the Project: findings
 > Uploaded the Sprint3 Power Point Slide
+> Screenshot of the app with Flask
+>Screenshot of the app with Streamlit